valtech/aem-easy-content-upgrade/Readme.md

 * doRename(String newName): renames the resource to the given name
 * doCopyResourceToRelativePath(String relativePath): copies the node to the given target path
 * doMoveResourceToRelativePath(String relativePath): moves the node to the given target path
 * doMoveResourceToPathRegex(String matchPattern, String replacementExpr): moves a resource if its path matches the pattern to the target path obtained by applying the replacement expression.
-You can use group references such as $1 (hint: "$" needs to be escaped in Groovy).
+You can use group references such as $1 (hint: "$" needs to be escaped with "\" in Groovy).

 ```java
 println aecu.contentUpgradeBuilder()